Forensic Accounting Summit Q&A

 Is your business in need of forensic accounting?

 If this situation sounds familiar, Bench can help!
-Our team is experienced at recreating financial records, managing back taxes, and completing retroactive bookkeeping to help business owners get back in the IRS’s good graces.
+Our team is experienced at recreating financial records, managing back taxes, and completing overdue and incomplete bookkeeping to help business owners get back in the IRS’s good graces.
 And the best part?
 Bench’s team is fast—our specialty is completing years of bookkeeping on quick turnaround times.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.